BrsDincer/ChromeBooks_Case_Analysis_Report_Output/README.md

 - **Scripts**: Example scripts used for traffic analysis with **Tshark** and **Wireshark**.
 - **Report**: The full report documenting the findings and legal implications.

-## License

-This work is licensed under the MIT License.